Research Assistants and Associates

 Linda Googoo was a Research Assistant within the Integrative Science program in 2000-2001 and is currently working as an educator in her home community of We’koqma’q First Nation in Cape Breton, Nova Scotia.

-Prune Harris, MA
+Prune Harris, MA, EEM

 Sean Howard, PhD